My Eclectic Bites

 • 1 teaspoon agave nectar (or sugar)

-• 1 teaspoon Sambal oelek (or sriracha)
+• 1 teaspoon Sambal oelek (or gochugaru or sriracha)

 • 1 tablespoon soy sauce